Canada sends repaired Nord Stream turbine to Germany - Kommersant | Headlines

 Canada sent a turbine for the Nord Stream gas pipeline to Germany by plane on July 17 after repair work had been completed, Kommersant newspaper reported on Monday, citing people familiar with the situation.

-Gazprom said on Saturday it expected Siemens to meet its obligations in full when servicing gas turbines needed for the reliable operation of the Nord Stream gas pipeline and energy shipments to Europe.
+Gazprom said on Saturday it expected Siemens to meet its obligations in full when servicing gas turbines needed for the reliable operation of Nord Stream and energy shipments to Europe.
+Germany's economy ministry said on Monday it could not provide details of the turbine's whereabouts.

+But a spokesperson for the ministry said that the turbine was a replacement part that was meant to be used only from September, meaning its absence could not be the real reason for the fall-off in gas flows prior to the maintenance.
+Kremlin spokesperson Dmitry Peskov redirected questions to Gazprom.
+Gazprom and the Russian energy ministry did not respond to requests for comment.

+Ukraine's President Volodymyr Zelenskiy said he had told Canada's Prime Minister Justin Trudeau on Sunday that Ukrainians would "never accept" Canada's decision to return the turbine, saying the move violated sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)